-- Review our guide to crafting a rights reversion letter to your publisher
+- Use Authors Alliance’s templates and guidance on how to craft a persuasive rights reversion letter to your publisher.

 - Watch our archived webinar for a step-by-step look at how authors can regain rights from publishers.

 - Be inspired by and learn from Authors Alliance members’ rights reversion success stories, featuring authors who successfully regained their copyrights and given their works a new life.